Sponsorship marketing is one of the most popular and fastest growing forms of marketing!

 Make a Strategic Decision

-A 1999 study by the Journal of Advertising on building brand image through event sponsorship showed that when an event and brand are matched on either an image or functional basis, the image transfer process between the event to the brand is enhanced.
+A while back, there was a study by the Journal of Advertising on building brand image through event sponsorship.
+It showed that when an event and brand are the right match, the image transfer process from the event to the brand happens easily.

 - Who is the target audience?

 - What do you want to achieve and how does the event help you do that?

 - What will the sponsorship say about your company and brand?

 - How many opportunities for exposure does your company have with the target audience?

 - Is this an event that your target audience genuinely cares about?